The labour of love that is Altruistic Surrogacy in Australia

 We can help you with these critical steps in your surrogate journey.

 We understand the complex process (and array of emotions) that can be part of the surrogacy journey, so we create solutions to fix potential problems before they ever arise so you can have more time and emotional space to enjoy the journey you’re on together.

 - ready to get their own life insurances sorted, and

 - ready to protect their Surrogate with the highest quality life insurances, too.

 Laws relating to surrogacy are managed independently by different Australian states and territories.
 Altruistic Surrogacy is legal in Australia as is paying for a Surrogates's life insurances and disability insurance policy premiums.

 - In an Altruistic Surrogacy agreement, a surrogate doesn’t receive any payment or reward for acting as a surrogate, outside reimbursement of the surrogate’s reasonable costs incurred associated with the pregnancy.

 In NSW, the Surrogacy Act 2010 recognises certain surrogacy agreements, prohibits commercial agreements and clarifies the status of children born via surrogacy.

-Section 7(3) of the Act outlines what are considered the surrogates reasonable costs associated with the pregnancy or birth as;
+Section 7(3) of the Act outlines what is considered the surrogates reasonable costs associated with the pregnancy or birth as;

 (a) any reasonable medical costs associated with the pregnancy or birth (both prenatal and post-natal),